2019 CALL FOR APPLICATIONS

 Potential for Effective Societal Impact – The organization addresses an important social issue and is making, or is likely to make, a significant impact.
 We look to work with an organization with a record of quality programming or a solid plan, one that could make even greater strides by improving its infrastructure.

 Innovation – The organization uses an approach that is novel or unique or brings fresh thinking to time-tested approaches.
 The organization’s innovation is creating more dramatic results than similar groups’ approaches.

 Organizational Fit – A major factor in the selection is the fit with SVP’s mission and operating model and between the organizational needs of the nonprofit and the skills of our Partners.

 Size – For an effective engagement with SVP, an organization should be of optimal size to undertake the capacity-building projects and effectively leverage the time and talent of our volunteers.
+If an organization is too small, SVP might overwhelm it, but if it’s too large, an organization might not need SVP.

-Leadership – Leaders embrace the SVP model of volunteer-consulting support, are open to intensive self-assessment, and are able to commit time to work with SVP volunteers.
+Leadership – Leaders embrace the SVP model of volunteer-consulting support tailored to the organization’s needs, are open to intensive self-assessment, and are able to regularly commit time to work with SVP volunteers.

-Capacity Building – The organization will use our assistance to address organizational needs (rather than programs).
+Capacity Building – The organization will actively collaborate with SVP to address organizational needs (rather than programs).

 Nonprofit Organization – Applicants must submit their designation from the IRS as a 501(c)(3) organization.